CMU-CREATE-Lab/timemachine-creator/README.txt

 3. Next, you need to run 'nmake.exe' You will need to load a command prompt with Visual Studio environment variables setup.
 Three ways to do this:
  3a.
 From inside Visual Studio Express: Tools > Visual Studio Command Prompt.
 Type 'nmake' at the prompt.
  3b.
 From Start Menu: Microsoft Visual Studio 2010 Express > Visual Studio Command Prompt.
 Type 'nmake' at the prompt.
  3c.
-From your shell of choice: You must first cd to "C:\Program Files\Microsoft Visual Studio 10.0\VC' and run 'vcvarsall.bat' This will setup the necessary environment variables in the shell you ran this from.
-At this point, cd back to your project source files directory.
+From your shell of choice: Run '"C:\Program Files\Microsoft Visual Studio 10.0\VC\vcvarsall.bat"' (include double quotes to run a command with spaces in it).
+This will setup the necessary environment variables in the shell you ran this from.
 Type 'nmake' at the prompt.

 Run:
 1. cd to /debug (this directory was created by 'qmake' in your source files directory.
 Double cick the name of your program: {name}.exe